GalBrandwine/zephyr/samples/sensor/ism330bx/README.rst

 This sample sets the ISM330BX accelerometer and gyroscope to 60Hz and enable a trigger on data ready.
-It displays on the console the values for accelerometer and gyroscope, plus optionally the values of any magnetometer or pressure sensor attached to it (sensorhub function).
+It displays on the console the values for accelerometer and gyroscope.

 Requirements
 ************

 This sample uses the ISM330BX sensor controlled using the I2C or SPI interface.
+This sample uses a special devkit board with a fet powering the ism330bx.
+And a special pin - ism330bx_en for toggling power.

 References